C4 spinal cord injuries make up about 15.3% of all spinal cord injuries, making them the most common level of injury.

 After a C4 spinal cord injury, individuals may lose sensation and control over the bowel and bladder muscles.
 Because the bowel and bladder muscles are innervated by some of the bottommost segments of the spinal cord, bladder and bowel dysfunction is extremely common amongst SCI patients.

-Individuals may not be able to feel when their bladders or bowels are full, which increases their risk of leaking, urinary retention, constipation, and kidney damage.
+Individuals may not be able to feel when their bladders or bowels are full, and they may have difficulty releasing the muscles necessary to remove waste.
+Both of these factors increase their risk of leaking, urinary retention, constipation, and kidney damage.

 Many sexual functions are under reflexive control of the spinal cord or controlled by regions of the brain such as the limbic system and hypothalamus.